 Apple denies allegations of eavesdropping on users using Siri

-The class action lawsuit alleges that Apple eavesdrops on private conversations of iPhone and other device users via Siri, even when not activated by the 'Hey Siri' command, and then shares the data with advertisers.
-Plaintiffs allege that they frequently see ads for products and brands that they have recently mentioned in conversations.
+The class action lawsuit alleges that Apple listens to private conversations of iPhone and other device users via Siri, even when not activated by the 'Hey Siri' command, and then shares the data with advertisers.
+Plaintiffs allege that they frequently see ads for products and brands that they recently mentioned in conversations.

-Apple also emphasizes that it does not keep recordings of interactions with Siri unless users actively allow it to improve Siri.
+Apple also emphasizes that they do not keep recordings of interactions with Siri unless users actively allow it to improve Siri.

 Still, Apple’s decision to settle for a large sum of money has many believing it is tacitly admitting wrongdoing, and the case has once again raised concerns about privacy in the age of technology, as smart devices increasingly collect personal data.

-Previously, in 2019, Apple was involved in a similar scandal when it was accused of allowing third-party employees to eavesdrop on Siri recordings, including sensitive information.
+Previously, in 2019, Apple was involved in a similar scandal when it was accused of letting third-party employees eavesdrop on Siri recordings, including sensitive information.
 The company had to publicly apologize and adjust its policy, allowing users to choose whether or not to share recordings.

 Apple's case also recalls similar allegations against Facebook, when the social network was suspected of using phone microphones to eavesdrop on users to serve ads.
 Facebook has also repeatedly denied these allegations.